ChengYaoti/ChengYaoti.github.io/_pages/about.md

 # 🎖 Honors and Awards
-- *2024.06* Outstanding Graduating Graduate Student of Department of Chemistry, Southern University of Science and Technology
+- *2024.06*,Outstanding Graduating Graduate Student of Department of Chemistry, Southern University of Science and Technology
-- *2023.12* Outstanding Graduate Student of Southern University of Science and Technology in 2022-2023 academic year
+- *2023.12*,Outstanding Graduate Student of Southern University of Science and Technology in 2022-2023 academic year
-- *2019.04* The Third-class scholarship of SUSTech(Southern University of Science and Technology)
+- *2019.04*,The Third-class scholarship of SUSTech(Southern University of Science and Technology)
-- *2015.12* Freshman Scholarship of SUSTech(Southern University of Science and Technology)
+- *2015.12*,Freshman Scholarship of SUSTech(Southern University of Science and Technology)

 # 📖 Educations
 - *2024.08 - now*    , Visiting student,University of Science and Technology of China, Hefei.